-The idea that you could one day be debt free or simply to have financial freedom may seem like something of a pipe dream, but that’s only the case if you don’t take real steps towards achieving that goal.
+The idea that you could one day be debt-free or have financial freedom may seem like something of a pipe dream, but that’s only the case if you don’t take real steps towards achieving that goal.
 It’ll likely be a long road, but by implementing some of the tips you’ll find in this article and being patient and persistent, it’s not impossible.

 You’re Not Alone

 The fact is, most Americans are in debt.
 In fact, the average U.S. household owes an average of $133,568 in combined debt (which includes credit cards, mortgages, and other types of loans), according to NerdWallet’s latest household debt study.